NCA-Lab/SuperHugeAADPublic/README.md

 Also, we kindly remind you that
 * Remember to write a `**kwargs` in your `__init__` method.
 You can retrieve `num_channels` and other commonly used arguments by `kwargs["num_channels"]`.
 Take a look at the simple CNN example and you will find it well.
 * If your model take both EEG and audio (envelope, mel) as inputs, make sure to properly define your `forward` method by type hinting.
 A simple example is `from superhuge.data import EEG_TYPE, AUDIO_TYPE ... def forward(self, eeg: EEG_TYPE, audio: AUDIO_TYPE)`.

+# Other comments from authors
+There are so many things to write a doc when we want to publish our toolbox.
+We are trying our best to cover as many corners as we can.
+If you find something not documented, please check the type annotations, go to their definitions and references, here from Internet and AI assistants, and feel free to write an issue.
+This package is developed based on the idea of [https://github.com/miracleyoo/pytorch-lightning-template/tree/master].